fstachura/website/README.md

-TinyEMU with patches to work with (patched) Linux 6.10.11.
+TinyEMU with patches to work with (patched) Linux 6.10.11 and Buildroot 2024.02.06

 TinyEMU code by Fabrice Bellard taken from https://bellard.org/tinyemu/